-Upon completion of this curriculum, the student will be able to: completion of this curriculum, the student will be able to:
+Upon completion of this curriculum, the student will be able to:

-- Demonstrate advanced ASL proficiency and Deaf culture awareness as it applies to a wide variety of deaf-hearing interaction settings and participants - Practice ethical standards of interpreting as they apply to the role and function of interpreters described within the RID Code of Professional Conduct. - Work effectively with other members of their profession in collegial ways to support their Deaf and non-deaf clients. - Demonstrate the ability to assess and analyze one's own competencies in order to identify areas of need for continuing education and professional development - Demonstrate interpreting and transliterating competence necessary for effective facilitation of communication in a variety of settings.
+- Demonstrate advanced ASL proficiency and Deaf culture awareness as it applies to a wide variety of deaf-hearing interaction settings and participants - Practice ethical standards of interpreting as they apply to the role and function of interpreters described within the RID Code of Professional Conduct. - · Work effectively with other members of their profession in collegial ways to support their Deaf and non-deaf clients. - .
+Demonstrate the ability to assess and analyze one's own competencies in order to identify areas of need for continuing education and professional development - Demonstrate interpreting and transliterating competence necessary for effective facilitation of communication in a variety of settings.